Rover Tone of Voice — Caring & Trusted

 What is Rover's brand message?

-Rover's core message is about Connecting pet parents with trusted pet sitters.
-Their concept "Loving Care" drives their mission: To make it possible to experience the unconditional love of a pet.
+Rover's core message: Connecting pet parents with trusted pet sitters Their mission: To make it possible to experience the unconditional love of a pet

 What makes Rover's brand voice unique?

 Rover stands out through their caring, trusted, community communication style.
-Their central brand tension — "Trust vs. Convenience" — shapes every message they craft in the Services sector.
+Their central brand tension, "Trust vs. Convenience", shapes how they communicate across the Services sector.

 What language style does Rover use?